|Next Trail Work Day is Sunday August 28!|

-Volunteers will meet at 9:00 a.m. at the Selkirk lodge and work until 3:00 p.m.We'll be cutting firewood from downed trees along the trails.
-We're looking for a few people capable of running chainsaws and some people to clear the limbs and brush.
+We will be meeting at the Selkirk lodge at 9am and work until 3 pm.
+Bring lunch, water, gloves and weather appropriate clothing.
+Parking passes will be provided if needed.
+Leave some extra time for the road construction in the park as well as on Argonne.
 Bring a lunch, water, work gloves, and dress for the weather.
 It's important you contact Brian Hawkins at firstname.lastname@example.org or call at 509-710-5701 to let him know you're coming.
-Brian will also know to wait for you before heading out on the trails Saturday morning.
+Brian will also know to wait for you before heading out on the trails in the morning.
 You will be allowed up the road if you are volunteering for trail maintenance.
-Brian will have day park passes if you do not already have a Discover Pass.

 for Updates at http://www.wsdot.wa.gov/Regions/Eastern/Construction/default.htm

 Mark Your Calendar - 2016 Trail Work Days Planned

 Spokane Nordic organizes eight planned work parties through the summer and into fall to prepare the ski trails for the coming season.
 Please mark these dates in your calendars, as we hope to see many Spokane Nordic skiers up at the mountain caring for our trails.
 Much of our support we receive when we ask the WRAC for grooming budget comes from the credibility we have earned through the number of volunteer hours we log.

 Saturday July 16th and Sunday July 31

 Saturday August 13th and Sunday August 28th

 Spokane Nordic Ski Coach Bryant - PNSA Ski Coach of the Year